utexas-bwi/bwi-docker/README.md

 - [Docker Reference](https://docs.docker.com/reference/)

-## Using tmux to run terminal sessions in the background of a container
+## Using tmux to run multiple terminal sessions in a container

 **tmux** is a great tool for working in terminal, especially with a remote host like ssh or a docker container.
 It allows users to run multiple shell sessions in the background, rather than opening a new terminal on your host and logging in to a shell session on the remote every time you want to run a new process.